The 2026 Guide

 The single best decision you can make for a Galway hen is to put everyone under one roof.
 Ballinderry Park is a private Georgian estate near Ballinasloe — exclusive use, your own private bar, and beds for up to 50.
 No splitting across hotels, no noise complaints, and crucially no taxis home, because everyone is already home.

-On-site catering means big breakfasts and BBQs without leaving the grounds, and there is space to host the activities you want — a life drawing class, a bonfire or a murder mystery night.
-It is made for the spa-day-then-night-in vibe: the privacy of a house party with the comfort of a proper venue, and Galway's activities and nightlife a short drive away.
+On-site catering means big breakfasts and proper dinners without leaving the grounds, and there is space to host the activities you want — cocktail making, a whiskey tasting or a murder mystery night.
+It is made for a stay-in, celebrate-together hen: the privacy of a house party with the comfort of a proper venue, and Galway's bars and nightlife a short drive away.

 Things To Do